imnischaygowda/imnischaygowda/README.md

 - Open to Full time Opportunities in Data Engineering, Data Science, and Machine Learning Engineer roles.

 ## 👨‍💻 Summary
-Nischay is a Data Science Engineer with 4 years of experience.
-He is detail-oriented Data Engineer with strong expertise in designing and implementing efficient data pipelines.
-Proficient in Python, SQL, and cloud technologies, committed to delivering scalable and high-performance data solutions that drive business insights and operational efficiency.
+A detail-oriented Data Engineer with 3+ years of experience in Data Science & Engineering, having experience in designing, developing analytical dashboards, ML Models and implementing efficient data pipelines.
+Proficient in Python, SQL, Power BI, and cloud technologies, skilled in using big data tools like Apache Spark, Airflow, and Databricks, as well as cloud platforms like AWS, and GCP to deliver scalable and high-performance data solutions.

 ## Skills